grafana/faro-web-sdk/packages/core/README.md

 ## Logs

 - `pushLog` - is a method to register a log event.
-The method accepts a mandatory `args` parameter which is an array of arguments that will be stringified and sent to the transports and an optional one where you can set:
+The method accepts a mandatory `args` parameter which is an array of arguments that will be stringified and sent to the transports.
+Additionally, there is an optional second parameter where you can set:

   - `skipDedupe` - a flag for enforcing log push even if the log is identical to the previous one.
   - `logLevel` - the type of message that we register.